The Six Stages of Mother-Daughter Relationships: A Guide to Healing and Growth

 Stage 3: Young Adult - The Collaborative Stage

-This is where the mother steps outside the rubber band but still holds onto it.
-As a young adult daughter, you need your mother to shift into a more collaborative role.
-You're walking alongside each other now, rather than her walking behind you.
-You’re holding her hand, with her in the lead.
+At this stage of the mother-daughter relationship, the mother steps outside the rubber band but still holds onto it.
+The young adult daughter needs her mother to shift into a more collaborative role.
+You're walking alongside each other now, rather than mother walking behind daughter.

-In this stage, the mother's role changes from setting rules to offering advice.
-The daughter makes her own decisions, but can still turn to her mother for support and guidance.
+During the collaborative stage, the mother's role changes from setting rules to offering advice.
+The daughter makes her own decisions but can still turn to her mother for support and guidance.

 For daughters with mother wounds: